weizman/temp-website/page-what-is-a-realm-in-js.md

 > *Any platform specific objects and APIs are accessible via the global object along with all intrinsic objects and new properties declared by code.*

-### 3) Javascript itself
+### 3) JavaScript itself

-The last thing that can be associated with a realm is the javascript code that runs within the execution environment of that realm.
+The last thing that can be associated with a realm is the JavaScript code that runs within the execution environment of that realm.

 Any changes/alternations/updates to the execution environment, the global object or anything that is derived under a realm is also accossiated exclusively with that realm.